 “Smart home” is an umbrella term for the automation, digitization and interconnection of household tasks that can be set up automatically and controlled remotely, thereby making our daily lives more efficient.
 The United States alone will see over 42 million smart home devices installed by end of 2019.
 Globally, experts predict the home automation market will reach $21.6 billion by 2020 and upwards of $53.5 billion by 2022.

 Smart home technology as we know it began with the invention of the thermostat; today’s uses include home security, energy use monitoring, remote elderly or disability care, appliance and lighting control, and many more.
 The Internet of Things, or IoT, is the connecting of devices to the Internet (home appliances, thermostats, vehicles); tech like voice assistants and AI also form a part of home automation.
+According to ADT, a leading home & business security provider, nearly 4 in 5 smart home device owners preferred to control their device through voice command.
 In this post, we cover technologies that are fuelling the growth of home automation, the security concerns associated with these innovations, and a few notes on the future of home automation.

 Throughout most of 2017, home automation applications revolved primarily around security and thermostat control.
 In 2018, however, these devices were actually speaking to each other, connecting users to their homes and devices through a platform-focused approach.
 We saw data and analytics give homeowners a more comprehensive understanding of household operating expenses, and remote access gave them control over how effective those devices were practically helping them live simpler lives.